 6 Tips for How to Increase Cadence While Running

-When approaching how to increase your cadence while running, it’s actually perfectly acceptable—if not more ideal—to increase your running cadence gradually and just do a little bit of dedicated cadence training per run.
+When approaching how to increase your cadence while running, it’s perfectly acceptable—if not more ideal—to increase your running cadence gradually and just do a little bit of dedicated cadence training per run.

 Below, we share actionable tips on how to increase cadence while running: